y3owk1n/undo-glow.nvim/README.md

  },
  fallback_for_transparency = {
-  bg = "#000000", -- fallback color for when the highlight is transparent fg = "#ffffff", -- fallback color for when the highlight is transparent }, highlights = { -- Any keys other than these defaults will be ignored and omitted undo = {
+  bg = "#000000", -- fallback color for when the highlight is transparent fg = "#FFFFFF", -- fallback color for when the highlight is transparent }, highlights = { -- Any keys other than these defaults will be ignored and omitted undo = {